Operation Horseshoe: Number of refugees

 According to the United Nations High Commissioner for Refugees, by March 1999 (prior to NATO bombing), more than 200,000 Albanian civilians were internally displaced, almost 70,000 Albanians had fled the province to neighboring countries and Montenegro, and a further 100,000 Yugoslav nationals, mostly Kosovar Albanians, had sought asylum in Western Europe.
 Also, thousands of ethnic Albanian villages in Kosovo had been partially or completely destroyed by burning or shelling.

 Within three weeks of the start of NATO strategic bombing during the Kosovo War, there were 525,787 refugees from Kosovo in neighboring countries.
 A month later, on 12 May, the total number of refugees had risen to 781,618.
 By June 1999, the Yugoslav military, Serbian police and paramilitaries expelled 862,979 Albanians from Kosovo; the claim was disputed by many Serbian politicians. and several hundred thousand more were internally displaced, in addition to those displaced prior to March.

 Approximately 440,000 refugees crossed the border to Albania and 320,000 to Macedonia.
 Montenegro hosted around 70,000 refugees, and Bosnia and Herzegovina received more than 30,000.
 Amnesty International estimated that "nearly one million people have been forced to flee Kosovo".

 Radio Television of Serbia never showed the columns of Albanians expelled by Serbian police and paramilitaries except when a convoy of fleeing Albanians was killed by NATO bombs.
 Moreover, Milošević's propaganda tried to convince the international public that huge columns of refugees fleeing Kosovo were because of NATO's bombing, not Yugoslav Army military operations.

 Indictments and Verdicts

 The International Criminal Tribunal for the Former Yugoslavia charged Slobodan Milošević and other Yugoslav officials with crimes against humanity including murder, forcible population transfer, deportation and persecution of Kosovo civilians.
-Kelly M. Greenhill observed that Operation Horseshoe was not included in this indictment.
+Political scientist Kelly Greenhill observed that Operation Horseshoe was not included in this indictment.

 Upon the conclusion of the trial, Presiding Judge Iain Bonomy stated that "It was the deliberate actions of these forces during this campaign that caused the departure of at least 700,000 Kosovo Albanians from Kosovo in the short period of time between the end of March and beginning of June 1999":